yetanotherion/slides/jenkins_meetup_murex_19_04_2017/slides.md

 The current state of enabled features (besides the two above):

 --
-* send job related metrics to [Graphite](https://graphiteapp.org/) (Thanks Emmanuel Debanne)
+* send job related metrics to [Graphite](https://graphiteapp.org/)

 --

-* input / output of Moab build with distributed cache (Thanks Patrick Bruneton)
+* input / output of Moab build with distributed cache

 --

-* filtering test reports based on dependency graph (Thanks Olivier Tharan)
+* filtering test reports based on dependency graph

 --

-* compute flaky test reports (Thanks Clement Boone)
+* compute flaky test reports

 --
 * the delivery of the library reaches peaks around  20 updates per day